 - Comparing the costs of the 42nd and 43rd general elections

 Estimated cost of the 43rd general election

-The estimated cost of the 43rd federal general election is $504 million or approximately $18.41 for each registered elector.
+The revised estimated cost of the 43rd federal general election is $502 million or approximately $18.35 for each registered elector.
 The costs associated with delivering a general election typically span four years and include expenditures incurred well after election day, such as reimbursements for parties and candidates.
-Most of the costs for the 43rd general election are being incurred in fiscal year 2019–2020.
-As of January 31, 2020, over 75% of the estimated costs have been incurred.
+Most of the cost for the 43rd general election was incurred in fiscal year 2019–2020.
+As of December 31, 2020, over 98% of the estimated costs have been incurred.